Instructions for use! This

 guesthouse and drink tea, but Kenny, Matt and Jasper got out there and started

 to help.
-Soon we were hopping from roof to roof flinging snow in every
+Soon we were hopping from roof to roof flinging

 direction.
 This would also mark the beginning of a weeklong snowball fight with